 - The deceased’s physical address

-- Ex-spouse(s), though there are exceptions to this: if they are still “friends,” etc
+- Ex-spouse(s), though there may be exceptions to this: if they are still “friends & co-parents,” etc

 - Cause of death (this is a personal decision, left up to the family)

 - Any negative feelings you may have towards the decedent

 - Don’t list anything that is too private

 How to Write an Obituary, Step by Step